Ready to learn about Scrum project management?

 - The best Scrum project management tool for 2020

 Let’s get started.

-After each cycle is completed, you present it to your stakeholders (usually customers) who give you feedback on what they like and don’t like.
-You can then incorporate their feedback before moving on to your next project cycle.
+After each sprint is completed, you present it to your stakeholder (usually the client), who’ll give you feedback on what they like and don’t like.
+You can then incorporate their feedback before moving on to the next sprint.

 How does this differ from traditional project management?

-In traditional project management, you work on your project as a whole.
+In traditional project management (such as the Waterfall method), you work on your project as a whole.

-For example, if you were Scotty, developing a teleportation device for the retail market, you’d spend a year conceptualizing, developing and testing the machine.
+For example, if you were developing a device for your customers, you’d spend a year on your development efforts, which could include conceptualizing, coding, and testing the machine.